3 Main Factors Home Lenders Consider

 Income and Debts

-Determining your ability to repay the debt on time each month is important to a lender when making a loan decision.
+Determining the ability to repay debt on time each month is important to a lender when making a loan decision.
 A debt-to-income ratio, or DTI, is one of the tools lenders use to determine your ability to pay.
-Two things need to be calculated to know this percent: monthly income and the existing credit obligations that are paid monthly.
+You calculate two things to figure out the percent: monthly income and existing monthly credit expenses.

 Lenders typically use verified gross monthly income, your pay before taxes, when determining an ability to repay.
 Gross monthly income includes a paycheck from an employer, plus any money you may receive in government aid, child support or pensions.

-After totaling gross income, the lender will need to determine the amount of debt the applicant pays toward each month.
+After totaling gross income, the lender will determine the amount of debt the applicant pays monthly.
 Typically, lenders use a credit report to identify the applicant’s debts.
 Some examples include car payments, student loans and credit card balances.

 Employment is another important factor that goes into a loan decision.
 Lenders will look at the type and length of employment.
-If a person is self-employed, the applicant will need to prove steady income over a two-year period.
+If you're self-employed, you will need to prove steady income over a two-year period.

-Consistent and non-temporary employment are seen favorably by most lenders.
+Consistent and non-temporary employment are favorable by most lenders.
 This means being regularly employed for two or more years.
-Consistent employment shows a lender stability in an applicant’s source of income, which is an indicator of their ability to repay the loan.
+Consistent employment shows a lender income stability, which is an indicator of the applicant's ability to repay the loan.

-How does the lender learn about your employment history?
-Typically, they will request a Verification of Employment from your employer and will consider the information provided in the loan decision.
+The lender learns more about employment history by requesting a Verification of Employment from your employer and will consider the information provided in the loan decision.

 Understanding these three factors and knowing where your personal finances fit within them is important when applying for a home loan.
-While there are other things lenders consider, making sure you are financially fit in these three areas is a great start to getting ready to buy a home.
+While there are other things lenders consider, making sure you are financially fit in these three areas is a great start to your home buying journey.